-The SmartSpaces project at Carnegie Mellon Silicon Valley focuses on providing interactive, usable, and customizable support for individuals and groups within a sensor-rich environment.
-Building on previous work designed to simplify common business-related tasks such as making meeting arrangements and managing email, the project is a fusion of information and service configuration driven by location, preference, and task utilizing context-aware software agents, mobile appliances, robots, and agent mediated services.
-With research initiatives led by professors Martin Griss, Ed Katz, Patricia Collins, and Ray Bareiss, SmartSpaces is redefining assisted living for the 21st century.
+Building on previous work designed to simplify common business-related tasks such as making meeting arrangements and managing email, context-aware toolkits and mobile applications, the projects fuse information and services driven by location, preference, and task utilizing context-aware software agents, mobile appliances, robots, web services, sensor systems and agent mediated services.
+With research initiatives led by professors Martin Griss, Steven Rosenberg, Bob Iannucci and Jia Zhang, SmartSpaces projects are exploring the mobile lifestyle.

-SmartSpaces research focuses on two primary areas: elder care and home entertainment.
-In the area of elder care, SmartSpaces is investigating the use of sensor-enabled, multi-modal interactive systems in the home to assist the elderly with a variety of tasks such as medication management, shopping, and ordering food.
+Recent SmartSpaces research focuses on several primary areas: smart communities, elder care, home entertainment and personal asisstants.
+In the area of elder care, SmartSpaces has investigate the use of sensor-enabled, multi-modal interactive systems in the home to assist the elderly with a variety of tasks such as medication management, shopping, and ordering food.
 Context-aware applications developed by SmartSpaces will not only afford the elderly a greater degree of independence and simplify daily living, but also help their caregivers provide better services by giving them the ability to remotely monitor the in-home activities of elderly clients and family members.
-On the home entertainment front, SmartSpaces is exploring the development of responsive, intelligent applications for managing and enhancing entertainment experiences for both individuals and groups.
-Actions such as proactive solicitation of programming preferences, automatic programming changes in response to the presence or absence of specific individuals, and censoring of inappropriate programming content in response to the detected presence of children are just a few of the myriad in-home entertainment uses envisioned for SmartSpaces by Griss and his research team.
-Other potential applications for SmartSpaces technology are also currently being explored, including GPS and personal travel assistants, meeting management for mobile professionals, and in-home location-aware robots such as vacuum cleaners.
+On the home entertainment front, SmartSpaces has explored the development of responsive, intelligent applications for managing and enhancing entertainment experiences for both individuals and groups.
+Mobile personal assistants use context derived from sensors on the phone and the environment, and information gathered in the cloud to offer proactive services.
+Other potential applications for SmartSpaces technology are also currently being explored, including GPS and personal travel assistants, disaster management (DMI), meeting management for mobile professionals, and energy management in sensor-equipped smart buldings (smart communities).

-The SmartSpaces project makes extensive use of open source software in the development of context-aware agent-based applications and is closely affiliated with Carnegie Mellon Silicon Valley’s Center for Open Source Investigation (COSI).
-Learn more by visiting the SmartSpaces website.
+The SmartSpaces affiliated projects makes extensive use of mobile application construction and open source software in the development of context-aware agent-based applications and is closely affiliated with Carnegie Mellon Silicon Valley’s Mobility Research Center and Center for Open Source Investigation (COSI).
+Learn more by visiting the older SmartSpaces website.